mariasofiadf/FEUP_LBAW/artefacts/er.md

 ### 1. Actors

-For the Online Auctions system, the actors are represented in Figure 1 and described in Table 1.
+For the Hand Of Midas system, the actors are represented in Figure 1 and described in Table 1.

 ![Actors](./Actors.jpg)